This section is information on your rent and service charges.

 - to pay for managing the housing service

 You are responsible for paying your rent in full and on time.
 Your rent is due every Monday and is payable over 48 weeks in the year.
-Each year we will send you a rent payment calendar which shows the dates on which rent is due and those weeks which are rent free.

 If you pay your rent monthly by direct debit or another means you need to pay 4 weeks rent every calendar month.

 Please note we have not sent Rent Payment Calendars this year as most people now pay monthly via automated means.
 Below is a table showing the rent payment Calendar for this year.
 This was also added to the latest Threshold Magazine – Spring 2022.

 Most tenants pay their rent by Direct Debit and it is the safest and easiest way to pay.
 All you have to do is fill in a Direct Debit mandate, sign it and send it to us.
 To request a form, please contact the Housing Income team:

 If the amount you have to pay changes, we will give you at least 10 working days’ notice and in the unlikely event of a mistake being made, your bank will give you an immediate refund.
 More details are on the Direct Debit mandate.
 Direct Debits will be collected on either the 5 or the 20 of the month.